alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/07-use-auto-request.md

 ## Basic usage

-By default, useHook`useAutoRequest` that automatically fetches data will automatically fetch the newest data when browser is visible, hidden, focused, and the network is reconnected, and will automatically cancel the listening event when the component is uninstalled.
+By default, the `useAutoRequest` hook that automatically fetches data will fetch the newest data when the browser becomes visible, hidden, or focused, or when the network reconnects, and it will automatically stop listening when the component is unmounted.

 ```javascript
 import { useAutoRequest } from 'alova/client';